Providence, New York

 Providence is a town in Saratoga County, New York, United States.

-The Town of Providence is on the county's western border and is northwest of Saratoga Springs.
-More than half the town is located within the Adirondack Park, the town also borders the Great Sacandaga Lake.
+The town is on the county's western border, northwest of Saratoga Springs.
+More than half the town is located within the Adirondack Park, and the town also borders the Great Sacandaga Lake.

 History

 The area was settled before 1786, but that was the year of any definite settlement, located by Hagedorns Mills.

 The town was formed from part of the Town of Galway in 1796.
 The early economy was based on forestry with the harvesting of lumber, and the manufacture of pulpwood being important.

 It is currently under consideration for a municipal wireless broadband network to be built in it.

 The Packer Farm and Barkersville Store was listed on the National Register of Historic Places in 2013.